barteqcz/albi/docs/locale-settings-help.md

 ### Setting locale in `/etc/locale.conf`

 It's done by echoing `LANG=en_US.UTF-8` to `/etc/locale.conf` To set your desired locale setting, you have to specify appropiate locale setting.
 It's recommended to use UTF-8 encoding though.
-List of available entries, is there:

-There will be the list

 ### Setting locale in `/etc/locale.gen`